ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 <details open>
 <summary>❓ My Thoughts on Visualization Design</summary>

-  ▪️ In this chart, I want the viewer to quickly know by the title what topic the chart will discuss.
+  ▪️ In this chart, I want the viewer to quickly know by the title what topic the chart will discuss. <br>

-  ▪️ I use the explanatory notes below the title to further help the viewer to identify what the chart represents.
+  ▪️ I use the explanatory notes below the title to further help the viewer to identify what the chart represents.<br>

-  ▪️ I think the charts allow the viewer to quickly compare trends across continents, debt-to-GDP ratio for different continents in the same year and debt-to-GDP ratio for the same continents in different years.
+  ▪️ I think the charts allow the viewer to quickly compare trends across continents, debt-to-GDP ratio for different continents in the same year and debt-to-GDP ratio for the same continents in different years.<br>

-  ▪️ Because the grid of column chart includes many column charts, I use a uniform color to make the chart less cluttered.
+  ▪️ Because the grid of column chart includes many column charts, I use a uniform color to make the chart less cluttered.<br>

 </details>